The Ultimate Cold Brew vs. Hot Brew Showdown: Discover Your Coffee Style

 Brewing Guide: How to Make the Perfect Cup

-Whether you're Team Cold Brew or Team Hot Brew, technique matters.
+Whether you are Team Cold Brew or Team Hot Brew, technique matters.
 Here's how to perfect your brew at home:

 Cold Brew Mastery

-2. Grind Size: Always use coarse grind (think sea salt texture)
+Grind Size: Always use coarse grind (think sea salt texture).

-4. Patience Pays: Full 18-24 hours yields best results
+Patience Pays: Full 18-24 hours yields best results.

-5. Dilution: Cut concentrate with water at a 1:1 ratio before drinking
+Dilution: Cut concentrate with water at a 1:1 ratio before drinking.

 Hot Brew Excellence

-3. Freshness Factor: Use within 20 minutes of brewing
+Freshness Factor: Use within 20 minutes of brewing.

-4. Water Quality: Filtered water makes a noticeable difference
+Water Quality: Filtered water makes a noticeable difference.

-5. Grind Consistency: Match grind size to brewing method
+Grind Consistency: Match grind size to brewing method.

 The Bottom Line: Which Brew Reigns Supreme?